Glatzli/model_comparison_codes/README.md

   	and (maybe) shift it to get the lowest index and not the highest (not completely uniform in the models) => mask first True for lowest level of min.
 3 consecutive dT values along height, then search height -> cap_height

-	for "real" cap height in model we'd need difference between model topography/lowest level geopotential height at that point...
+	for "real" cap height in model we'd need difference between model topography/lowest level geopotential height at that point -> probably take only cap height-first level?

 - subtract the terrain height before using geopot. height for the vertical variable:
   	Only have terrain height for AROME & WRF.
 For ICON & UM I only have geometric height/geopotential height...